National Assembly · Afternoon Sitting

 Fair enough.
 To be replied to before the Departmental Committee on Administration and Internal Affairs.
 Next Question is by the Member for Starehe, Hon.
 Amos Mwago.
 You may proceed.
 Question No. 039/2022

-Hon.
-Amos Maina (Starehe, JP)
+Mwago Amos Maina

 Hon.
 Temporary Speaker, I rise to ask the Cabinet Secretary for Roads and Transport the following Question: Could the Cabinet Secretary consider allocating the unutilized piece of land that belongs to Kenya Railways Corporation next to Marigiti Market to the traders there on a temporary basis pending structural expansion of the new market in the Central Business District area?
 Thank you.